-- 6. Upon a preliminary determination that a student poses a threat of violence or physical harm to him/herself or others, the threat management team may obtain criminal history record information.
+- b) The Board authorizes the Superintendent to create building-level, trained threat assessment teams.
+Each team shall be headed by the principal and shall include a person with expertise in counseling (school/psychological), instructional personnel, and law enforcement (school resource officer) and provide guidance to students, faculty, and staff regarding recognition of threatening or aberrant behavior that may represent a threat to the community, school, or self.
+All members of the threat assessment team must be involved in the threat assessment process and final decision making. - 1.
+The threat assessment team will be responsible for the assessment of individuals whose behavior may pose a threat to the safety of school staff and/or students and coordinating resources and interventions for the individual. - 2.
+If a student with a disability is reported to have made a threat to harm others and the student's intent is not clear, a referral will be made to the threat assessment team for evaluation. - 3.
+Upon a preliminary determination that a student poses a threat of violence or physical harm to him/herself or others, the threat assessment team may obtain criminal history record information.
 The team must immediately report its determination to the Superintendent who must immediately attempt to notify the student's parent or legal guardian.
-A parent or guardian has the right to inspect and review the threat management.
-The team will coordinate resources and interventions to engage behavioral and or mental health crisis resources when mental health or substance abuse crisis is suspected. - 7.
-The threat management team must plan for the implementation and monitoring of appropriate interventions to manage or mitigate the student's risk for engaging in violence and increasing the likelihood of positive outcomes. - 8.
-Upon the student's transfer to a different school, the threat management team must verify that any intervention services provided to the student remain in place until the threat management team of the receiving school independently determines the need for intervention services.
-Threat management teams must meet as often as needed to fulfill their duties of assessing and intervening with persons whose behavior may pose a threat to school staff or students, but no less than monthly.
-The teams must maintain documentation of all meetings, including meeting dates and times, team members in attendance, cases discussed and actions taken. - 9.
-Through the DTMC, the District must ensure that all threat management teams in the District report to the DOE office on the team's activities during the previous year.
-The District School Safety Specialist must ensure all schools in the District timely report all required information.
-The report will contain all data or information required by Florida law.
+A parent or guardian has the right to inspect and review the threat assessment.
+The team will coordinate resources and interventions to engage behavioral and or mental health crisis resources when mental health or substance abuse crisis is suspected. - 4.
+The threat assessment team must plan for the implementation and monitoring of appropriate interventions to manage or mitigate the student's risk for engaging in violence and increasing the likelihood of positive outcomes. - 5.
+Upon the student's transfer to a different school, the threat assessment team must verify that any intervention services provided to the student remain in place until the threat assessment team of the receiving school independently determines the need for intervention services.
+Threat assessment teams must meet as often as needed to fulfill their duties of assessing and intervening with persons whose behavior may pose a threat to school staff or students, but no less than monthly.
+The teams must maintain documentation of all meetings, including meeting dates and times, team members in attendance, cases discussed and actions taken.